-16.1.4.6 Deliver to Owner all design and other information as may be reasonably requested by Owner for the completion and operation of the Facility; and
+16.1.4.6 Deliver to Construction Manager all design and other information as may be reasonably requested by Construction Manager for the completion and operation of the Facility; and

 16.1.4.7 Supply any proprietary components needed for the completion and operation of the Facility that are not available from other Persons on reasonable terms.

 16.1.5 Payment Obligations.
-If Owner terminates this Agreement under this Section 16.1, as soon as reasonably practicable after reaching the equivalent of Final Completion, Owner shall determine the total reasonable and necessary expenses incurred and accrued by Owner in connection with termination of this Agreement (including all legal fees and expenses) and the completion of the Work, including all amounts charged by any Replacement Contractor to finish the Work based on the obligations such Replacement Contractor assumes under this Agreement (including the assumption by such Replacement Contractor of Contractor’s obligations hereunder to pay Delay Liquidated Damages) and under any of Contractor’s Subcontracts or other contractual agreement(s) that Owner elects to have assigned to such Replacement Contractor under Section 16.1.4.4., and additional reasonable and necessary overhead incurred and accrued by Owner to effect such takeover and to complete the Work (collectively, the “Cost to Complete the Facility”).
-If the Cost to Complete the Facility exceeds the balance of the Contract Price calculated on the basis of the Cost of the Work and Contractor’s Fee earned as of termination(the “Balance of the Contract Price”) unpaid at the time of Contractor’s default, then Owner shall be fully released from all obligations to pay the Balance of the Contract Price, and Contractor shall be liable for and shall pay to Owner upon written demand by Owner the amount of such excess, subject to the limitations on Contractor’s liability under Section 14.1.
-Any such amount payable by Contractor may be deducted by Owner from any amounts due to Contractor.
-If the Cost to Complete the Facility is less than the Balance of the Contract Price, then Contractor shall be entitled to be paid any unpaid portion of the Contract Price attributable to the Work executed by Contractor prior to the date of termination, the value of any unused or partially used materials on the Site furnished by Contractor which are taken over by Owner and have not already been paid for as part of the Contract Price paid to Contractor, and the costs, if any, incurred by Contractor in protecting the Work pursuant to Section 16.1.4.1 (collectively, the “Termination Amount”) subject to the limitation that the Termination Amount shall not under any circumstance exceed the amount by which the Balance of the Contract Price is greater than the Cost to Complete the Facility.
+If Construction Manager terminates this Agreement under this Section 16.1, as soon as reasonably practicable after reaching the equivalent of Final Completion, Construction Manager shall determine the total reasonable and necessary expenses incurred and accrued by Construction Manager in connection with termination of this Agreement (including all legal fees and expenses) and the completion of the Work, including all amounts charged by any Replacement Contractor to finish the Work based on the obligations such Replacement Contractor assumes under this Agreement (including the assumption by such Replacement Contractor of Contractor’s obligations hereunder to pay Delay Liquidated Damages) and under any of Contractor’s Subcontracts or other contractual agreement(s) that Owner or Construction Manager elects to have assigned to such Replacement Contractor under Section 16.1.4.4., and additional reasonable and necessary overhead incurred and accrued by Construction Manager to effect such takeover and to complete the Work (collectively, the “Cost to Complete the Facility”).
+If the Cost to Complete the Facility exceeds the balance of the Contract Price calculated on the basis of the Cost of the Work and Contractor’s Fee earned as of termination(the “Balance of the Contract Price”) unpaid at the time of Contractor’s default, then Construction Manager shall be fully released from all obligations to pay the Balance of the Contract Price, and Contractor shall be liable for and shall pay to Construction Manager upon written demand by Construction Manager the amount of such excess, subject to the limitations on Contractor’s liability under Section 14.1.
+Any such amount payable by Contractor may be deducted by Construction Manager from any amounts due to Contractor.
+If the Cost to Complete the Facility is less than the Balance of the Contract Price, then Contractor shall be entitled to be paid any unpaid portion of the Contract Price attributable to the Work executed by Contractor prior to the date of termination, the value of any unused or partially used materials on the Site furnished by Contractor which are taken over by Construction Manager and have not already been paid for as part of the Contract Price paid to Contractor, and the costs, if any, incurred by Contractor in protecting the Work pursuant to Section 16.1.4.1 (collectively, the “Termination Amount”) subject to the limitation that the Termination Amount shall not under any circumstance exceed the amount by which the Balance of the Contract Price is greater than the Cost to Complete the Facility.
 Contractor shall not be liable for the Replacement Contractor’s failure to perform.

-16.2 Optional Cancellation by Owner.
+16.2 Optional Cancellation by Construction Manager.

 16.2.1 Rights.
-Owner may cancel this Agreement at any time by written notice to Contractor.
+Construction Manager may cancel this Agreement at any time by written notice to Contractor.
 Upon receipt of any such notice, Contractor shall, unless the notice directs otherwise:

-16.2.1.1 Immediately cease the Work on the date and to the extent specified in such notice and assist Owner in the inventory referenced in Section 16.1.4.2;
+16.2.1.1 Immediately cease the Work on the date and to the extent specified in such notice and assist Construction Manager in the inventory referenced in Section 16.1.4.2;

 16.2.1.2 Place no further orders or enter into no additional Subcontracts for Equipment and/or Work;